Things You'll Need

 Insert the long bolt into the drilled hole.
 You may need to use a hammer to get the bolt though the hole to ensure a firm fit.
 Secure the bolt with a hex-screw or nut.
 It may be necessary to use more than one bolt to completely bring the trunk back together.
 Remove the rope or cable.

 Cover the crack of the repair with an antiseptic paint, which will seal the wound and keep bacteria from infecting your tree while it heals.
 Antiseptic paints can be purchased in the garden center of your local hardware store.
 If your repair is successful, the lemon tree will grow up and around the bolt.
 There is no need to remove it in the future.

-- Heavy branches may need to be supported with cables or upright supports while the crack is healing.
+Heavy branches may need to be supported with cables or upright supports while the tree trunk split is healing.

-- Depending on the time of year your lemon tree was injured, it may produce little or no fuit during the next growing season due to the stress of repairing itself.
+Depending on the time of year your lemon tree was injured, it may produce little or no fruit during the next growing season due to the stress of repairing itself.